 If you received an additional tax document for a particular tax year or forgot to include a payment document when preparing your return, you may need to file an amended return.
 Failing to make the necessary corrections could be considered tax fraud.

-The process of amending a tax return in Texas
+The process of amending a tax return

 You can’t simply make changes to your original tax return and mail it back to the IRS.
 You will need to prepare a new form called the 1040-X and attach it to the original one.
 According to tax law, if that error was made in 2018 and other previous years, you will need to file a paper return.
 Whereas, if it was made in 2019, going forward, you could e-file it.